 Penn State College of Medicine offers accelerated programs for students interested in Family Medicine, Internal Medicine, Orthopedics, Emergency Medicine and Neurosurgery to complete their training in three years.
 It provides an interdisciplinary training environment for students from their medical school, physician assistant program and nursing school to train together.
-Through its Global Exchange Program, students can train at international sites in India, Ghana, Taiwan and other countries.
+Through its Global Health Scholars Program, students can train at international sites in Ghana, Taiwan, Peru and other countries.
 Their school is currently unranked by U.S. News & World Report.
-The secondary application consists of four required essays.
+The secondary application consists of five required essays.